- 13 July 2020

 Try it for yourself!

 The best way to learn is by doing, so why not give it a go?
 PVRTexTool is included as part of our SDK, and both user manuals and other helpful guides can be found on our documentation website.
-If you require any additional assistance, feel free to get in touch with our support team – we’re always happy to help.
+If you require any additional assistance, feel free to get in touch via our forum – we’re always happy to help.